giresse19/rate_limiter_challenge/Readme.md

 An API(random, since no specific was demanded) was created using Node.js(express) and MongoDB  inorder to demonstrate rate limiting.

+** NOTE: For the purpose of simplicity in running the app, the .env files were publish to the repo.
+This however, should not be the case in real running application.

 ## Running Locally